 Of course, like I mentioned earlier, you can never predict weather.
 You can only plan according to what has happened in the past.
 So, just because you end up hiking in the peak dry months, will not always mean your weather will be perfect.

-Feel free to leave any questions or comments below, and don’t forget to check out the other Peru itineraries and guides up on the site.
+Feel free to leave any questions or comments below, and don’t forget to check out the other Huayhuash itineraries and guides up on the site.

 Have fun out there and safe travels!